aburayyanjeffry/kaliko/README.md

 ```

 ### Question 1
-Install kubernetes 1.23 and use Flannel as the CNI.
+Use kubeadm to install kubernetes 1.23 and use Flannel as the CNI.
 Use the following Flannel deployment:- <br>
 `https://raw.githubusercontent.com/flannel-io/flannel/master/Documentation/kube-flannel.yml`

 Ensure all nodes are ready and all pods are running.
 Execute the following command to submit your answer